Contentstack-Solutions/contentstack-cloner/README.md

-# Export Import Contenstack Using Python
+# Contentstack Cloner using Python
+Export and/or Import Stack structure and/or all or a subset of entries and assets.
 *Work in progress*

 ## Prerequisites: